How will I drive around the Montlake area when the West Approach Bridge North is complete?

 - New public park space near the University of Washington campus

 - Stormwater facility open to the public and designed to complement adjacent park areas

 - Improved Arboretum Multiuse Trail connecting East Madison Street to the Montlake and University of Washington areas

-- The Montlake Triangle Project, funded in part as a result of this project, will implement a new bicycle/pedestrian facility connecting the regional shared use path to the Burke-Gilman Trail
+- As part of the Montlake Triangle Project, partially funded as a result of this project, a new bicycle/pedestrian facility connecting the regional shared-use path to the Burke-Gilman Trail